Introduction

 If an approver is unavailable, there are two options:

-- Approval Delegation: An ongoing delegation can be created so that one user can approve all requests on behalf of another.
+• Approval Delegation: An ongoing delegation can be created so that one user can approve all requests on behalf of another.
 Delegations can be permanent or temporary, and appear automatically in the delegate's dashboard and approval lists.
-See Organization Settings and Users for details on managing delegations.
+See Approval Delegations for details on creating and managing delegations, including the self-service option.

 Note that delegation does not allow a user to approve their own request.
 If a delegate is also the requester, the delegated approval will not appear in their approval list and must be handled by another approver or through escalation.